G1ANT-Robot/G1ANT.Manual/getting-started/DESCRIPTION.md

 # Getting Started

-Follow the steps below to get started with G1ANT Robot.
+Follow these steps to get started with G1ANT Robot.